standardgalactic/zet/_papers/CAV_16.md

     design styles.
     <p>
-    This paper describes how ARM has overcome these issues in our Instruction Set Architecture Formal Verification framework \textasciigrave \textasciigrave ISA-Formal.\textquotesingle \textquotesingle  This is an end-to-end framework to detect bugs in the datapath, pipeline control and forwarding/stall logic of processors.
-A key part of making the approach scale is use of a mechanical translation of ARM\textquotesingle s Architecture Reference Manuals to Verilog allowing the use of commercial model-checkers.
+    This paper describes how ARM has overcome these issues in our Instruction Set Architecture Formal Verification framework ``ISA-Formal.''
+This is an end-to-end framework to detect bugs in the datapath, pipeline control and forwarding/stall logic of processors.
+A key part of making the approach scale is use of a mechanical translation of ARM's Architecture Reference Manuals to Verilog allowing the use of commercial model-checkers.
 ISA-Formal has proven especially effective at finding micro-architecture specific bugs involving complex sequences of instructions.